Code-Institute-Submissions/Lomasney-Motors/README.md

  to the left and navigation links to the right, the navbar is responsive and it's menu collapses into a hamburger menu for both tablet and mobile devices.
- The footer consists of opening hours and copyright information to the left and links to social media, telephone and direction information on the right.
+ The footer consists of opening hours and copyright information to the left and links to social media, telephone and direction information on the right.changed the footer and header to "not fixed" to cut down on vertical space usage.

 #### Home Page
  The Hompage was designed to be a visual display with minimal text, it includes a hero image, a brief description highlighting